Skip to content

 A simple experimental setup

-A virtual signal is a practical approach to generate arbitrary signals using one EPS32 as the signal generator, and the other as the sampler.
+A virtual signal is a practical approach to generate "arbitrary" signals using one EPS32 as the signal generator, and the other as the sampler.

 The two ESP32 are connected as in the following picture